 What can you learn from what other companies are doing?
-What is likely to change as we come through this period that you can adapt your product or services to address.
-(Hand sanitizer in happy meals?
-McD’s, I want royalties!)
-I am very serious about this.
-My clients have been hit hard like everyone else, in a variety of ways.
-They are all getting creative in the short-term and I know that these decisions and detours are going to make them stronger and more valuable companies.
+What is likely to change as we come through a crisis that you can adapt your product or services to address.
+Whether a recession or Covid, many of my clients got creative in the short-term and I know that these decisions and detours are going to make them stronger and more valuable companies.

 You need to have a clear, but flexible plan that considers the “what-ifs”.
-Whether here in the Spring of 2020 or in every year since you started your business.
 You won’t always know what those “what-ifs” are, but they WILL occur.
 Hurricanes, recessions, competitors, regulations, your own illnesses, tariffs, hacking, lawsuits…

 Here are 4 brief blogs I have written over the last 10 years on the topic of business risk.
 These business management and leadership issues did not start today.
 Take a few quick minutes: Thoughts to Consider on Risks to Your Business

 In the meantime, I am reiterating my offer of a one-hour conversation with you, your clients or other business owners who could use a sounding board at this time – whether for input on urgent problems, thinking through strategy in order to come out of the crisis or to focus on building/rebuilding value if working toward a sale.